vectorgrp/sil-kit-adapters-generic-linux-io/gpio/README.md

 # GPIO Demo and Adapter Setup
-This demo consists of two GPIO chips which are connected to the SIL Kit via ``SilKitAdapterGenericLinuxIO`` as a SIL Kit participant.
+This demo consists of two GPIO chips which are connected to the SIL Kit via ``sil-kit-adapter-generic-linux-io`` as a SIL Kit participant.
 These GPIO chips are attached to the SIL Kit in the form of a DataPublisher/DataSubscriber.

 ## Simulate GPIO chips
 For this demo some GPIO chips have to be simulated.
 There are multiple ways to do that, the easiest ones are using one the following Linux modules: